Prag8855/aab/content/guides/bildungsurlaub.md

 Short_title: How educational leave works
 Description: How to take a paid vacation to improve your education in Berlin.
 It's also called "Bildungszeit".
 Date_created: 2024-05-28
+Related_reviews:
+    reviews/bildungsurlaub/lara-koerber.md
 ---

 In Berlin, you can take educational leave.
 You get a paid vacation to improve your education.
 It's called *Bildungsurlaub* or *Bildungszeit*.

 ## What the Bildungsurlaub is for

 You can use a *Bildungsurlaub* to take courses or attend seminars and training events.
-The training should be related to your job, or at least indirectly benefit your employer.[^11]
+The training should benefit your employer directly or indirectly.[^11] For example, you can take German classes or learn a new tool that makes you more productive.

 ## How long is a Bildungsurlaub?

 If you work full-time, you get **5 days of paid educational leave per year**.
-If you are under 26 years old, you get 10 days.
 If you work part time, you get less.[^1]

 You can combine this year and next year's allowance, and get 10 days of educational leave.
 For example, you can use your allowance for {{ now.year }} and {{ now.year + 1 }}, and get 10 days off.[^4]